On Good Friday, hot

 Holy Saturday commemorates the day Christ remained buried in a tomb, the darkest day for early Christians.
 Since

-Jewish law would not allow any of the preparations for burial to be carried out on the Sabbath, the tomb was closed to keep the body safe until the mourners returned on Sunday.
+Jewish law would not allow any of the preparations for burial on the Sabbath, the tomb was closed to keep the body safe until the mourners returned on Sunday.

 When Christ's mother Mary returned to the tomb in the morning to prepare the body of Christ for burial, the tomb was open -- and an angel proclaimed that Christ had been miraculously resurrected!